-- Compliant with recent standards (EBU R128, ATSC A/85, ARIB TR-B32) and provide two measures (short term, and momentary) per audio program.
+Compliant with recent standards (EBU R128, ATSC A/85, ARIB TR-B32) and provide two measures (short term, and momentary) per audio program.
 This applies to Kaleido-IP, Kaleido-X16, and Kaleido-X with second-generation input cards (KXI-16SV rev. 600 and later, KXI-16HS3, and KXI-16HSV3).
-See Calibrating Loudness Measurement on page 139. - The Kaleido-IP supports loudness probing of audio streams with a sampling rate of 48 kHz only. - For the Kaleido-X and Kaleido-X16, although two audio programs can be defined per video input, there is a limitation on the number of concurrent measurements that can be made.
-See Calibrating Loudness Probe Assignments on page 142.

-Dolby E selection

-In the case of the Kaleido-X, and Kaleido-X16 multiviewers, Dolby E audio can be decoded from two of eight AES pairs within a signal's embedded audio stream.
+See Calibrating Loudness Measurement on page 137.
+The Kaleido-IP supports loudness probing of audio streams with a sampling rate of 48 kHz only.
+For the Kaleido-X and Kaleido-X16, although two audio programs can be defined per video input, there is a limitation on the number of concurrent measurements that can be made.
+See Calibrating Loudness Probe Assignments on page 140.
+Dolby E selection In the case of the Kaleido-X, and Kaleido-X16 multiviewers, Dolby E audio can be decoded from two of eight AES pairs within a signal's embedded audio stream.
 The Dolby E selection parameters determine which AES pairs will be used.
-See Configuring Sources for Dolby E Audio Metadata, on page 145 for details.

-- Dolby E decoding requires the Dolby E option.
-In the case of a Kaleido-MX, Kaleido-MX 4K, Kaleido-Modular-X, or Kaleido-X multiviewer model, one license is needed per input card.
-See Enabling Options on page 493. - Kaleido-MX, Kaleido-MX 4K, and Kaleido-Modular-X support decoding of Dolby E metadata from all eight embedded pairs within a video source. - Dolby E decoding is not supported on the Audio Bridge Terminal (ABT).
+See Configuring Sources for Dolby E Audio Metadata, on page 143 for details.
+KMX-4911, Kaleido-MX, Kaleido-MX 4K, and Kaleido-Modular-X support decoding of Dolby E metadata from all eight embedded pairs within a video source.
+Dolby E decoding requires the Dolby E option.
+See Hardware and Software Options on page 470.
+Dolby E decoding is not supported on the Audio Bridge Terminal (ABT).